karimdaghari/billing-app/README.md

 - `package.json`: Project dependencies and scripts
 - `tsconfig.json`: TypeScript configuration
 - `wrangler.toml`: Cloudflare Workers configuration
+- `challenge_spec.pdf`: The spec on which this whole thing was based
 - `README.md`: Project documentation (this file)

 ### Notes